Part of Core Framework Modules

 Feedback

-Change requires safe system updating
+Change requires safe updates and responsibility

 Principle 10

-Old rule
+Old route

 Safe experiment